Steven Hancock

-Stephen Patrick "Steven" Hancock (25 June 1957 – 24 June 2016) was a British sprint canoer who competed in the early 1980s.
+Stephen Patrick "Steven" Hancock (25 June 1957 – 24 June 2016) was a British canoe sprinter who competed in the early 1980s.
 At the 1980 Summer Olympics in Moscow, he was eliminated in the semifinals of the K-4 1000 m event.

 Hancock resided in Toronto with his family.
 He was CEO of VidWrx Inc., an Internet video production company.
 An avid cyclist, he was also a member of two clubs.

 Hancock died on 24 June 2016 from injuries he sustained when a car struck his bicycle in Mississauga, Ontario, on 7 June.
 Hancock was placed on life support; however, his condition worsened and he died on the eve of his 59th birthday.